nccr-catalysis-org/nccr_cat_scripts/README.md

 --destination  # where to place a copy of the folder where files have been converted --out-format  # the desired output format
---in-format  # when working on a folder, only convert folders of this type
+--in-format  # when working on a folder, only convert folders of this type --separator # the separator used in tabular data (default is comma for csv, tab for tsv, space for txt and dat)
 ```

 ## Python usage